simon-bonnedahl/TDDE47-pintos/README.md

 ### Memory Compression

 Memory compression is a technique used by operating systems to increase the effective amount of physical memory available to a system by compressing data in memory.
 When memory is running low, the operating system can compress some of the least frequently used pages of memory and store them in a compressed format in physical memory.
 This frees up physical memory for other applications and can improve system performance by reducing the amount of data that needs to be swapped out to disk.
 When a compressed page is needed, the operating system can decompress it on the fly and load it back into physical memory.

+### Memory mapping

+Memory mapping is a technique used by operating systems to allow a process to access a file as if it were in memory, rather than on disk.
+In this technique, the operating system creates a mapping between a region of virtual memory in the process and a region of the file on disk.
+This allows the process to read and write to the file as if it were accessing memory directly.

+Memory-mapped files offer several benefits, including:

+**Improved Performance:**
+Memory-mapped files can provide faster access to data than traditional file access methods because data is accessed directly from memory instead of being loaded into and out of memory in blocks.
+This is particularly useful when working with large files, as only the required portion of the file is loaded into memory.

+**Simplified Programming:**
+Memory-mapped files simplify programming because they allow files to be treated as if they were part of the process's memory.
+This means that the same memory access techniques used for data in memory can be used for data in files.

+**Sharing Data:**
+Memory-mapped files can be used to share data between processes because multiple processes can map the same region of the file into their address space.
+This can be useful for inter-process communication and can help to reduce the memory usage of a system.

+**Persistence:**
+Memory-mapped files can be used to persist data across process boundaries because changes made to the mapped memory are automatically written back to the file on disk.
+This can simplify the task of storing and retrieving data between runs of a program.

 ### Segmentation